-Talk to your medical team to determine what your tumor's hormone receptor and HER2 status mean for your MBC treatment journey.
-Knowing your tumor's hormone receptor and HER2 status are critical for working with your doctor to help inform treatment options for your cancer.
+Talk to your medical team to determine what your tumor's hormone receptor status and levels of HER2 expression mean for your MBC treatment journey.
+Knowing your tumor's hormone receptor status and levels of HER2 expression are critical for working with your doctor to help inform treatment options for your cancer.
 It may be necessary to recheck the biomarker status of the tumor periodically because it could change over time.
 Also, testing the areas where the tumor has spread for estrogen (ER), progesterone (PR) receptors, and HER2 may be recommended, because the status of these receptors on a tumor can potentially change once it has spread.
 It's important to know of any change in status for any new areas of tumor metastasis to help your doctor learn more about the tumor and determine the appropriate treatment plan.
-However, HR and HER2 status are just one factor your doctor will consider when deciding on treatment options; others include your overall health, the extent to which the cancer has spread, location of the cancer and any previous treatments you've had.
+However, HR status and levels of HER2 expression are just 2 of the factors your doctor will consider when deciding on treatment options; others include your overall health, the extent to which the cancer has spread, location of the cancer and any previous treatments you've had.